 “The construction of 63 miles of border walls in the locations proposed would cause severe and irreversible damage to the environment and harm the culture, commerce, and quality of life for communities and residents located near the project areas,” the Center for Biological Diversity said in comments submitted Friday, July 5, to U.S. Customs and Border Protection.

-That agency announced this latest border wall project on May 6, and it gave local communities, organizations, and people until today, July 5, to comment on the proposal.
+announced this latest border wall project on May 6, and it gave local communities, organizations, and people until today, July 5, to comment on the proposal.
 Yet even as it supposedly awaited that input, the agency moved forward with plans and sought to waive dozens of federal laws that require stringent reviews before major construction projections.

 In mid-May, the federal government awarded $646 million to Southwest Valley Constructors to design and build the wall south of Tucson, and it scheduled construction to begin as early as July 1, although that date was held up June 28 after a federal judge blocked funding for those projects.